 Our product candidates are susceptible to the risks of failure inherent at any stage of product development, including the appearance of unexpected adverse events or failure to achieve its primary endpoints in subsequent clinical trials, including our initiated and planned Phase 3 clinical trials.
-We conducted one interim analysis for the Phase 3 trial of AXS-05 in TRD and one interim analysis for the Phase 2/3 trial of AXS-05 for the treatment of AD agitation.
+For example, in January 2018, we conducted an interim analysis for our then-ongoing Phase 3 trial of AXS-02 for the treatment of CRPS, which we referred to as the CREATE-1 trial, and for our currently ongoing Phase 3 trial of AXS-02 for the treatment of the pain of knee OA associated with BMLs, which we refer to as the COAST-1 trial.
+Based on the recommendation we received from the independent data monitoring committee, we will continue our COAST-1 trial and have discontinued our CREATE-1 trial for futility.
+We paused screening in the COAST-1 trial prior to the conduct of the interim analysis for that trial and do not plan to resume screening and enrollment in the COAST-1 trial until after the final data readout from our STRIDE-1 trial.
+We conducted one interim analysis for the ongoing Phase 3 trial of AXS-05 in TRD and for the ongoing Phase 2/3 trial of AXS-05 for the treatment of AD agitation.
 We may elect to conduct interim analyses for our other clinical trials.
 Interim results of a clinical trial do not necessarily predict final results, and interim results may result in early stoppage of our clinical trials for futility or modifications to our clinical trials, including the addition of additional subjects.
 Further, our product candidates may not receive regulatory approval even if they are successful in clinical trials.